-Professional Elective - Electives categorised under Engineering, Science, Mathematics, Live-in-Labs, and NPTEL Courses.
+\Professional Elective - Electives categorised under Engineering, Science, Mathematics, Live-in-Labs, and NPTEL Courses.
 Student can opt for such electives across departments/campuses.
-Students with CGPA of 7.0 and above can take upto 20% of the courses from NPTEL.
+Students with CGPA of 7.0 and above can opt for a maximum of 3 NPTEL courses with the credits not exceeding 9.

-Free Electives - This will include courses offered by Faculty of Humanities and Social Sciences/ Faculty of Arts, Commerce and Media/ Faculty of Management/ Amrita Darshanam - (International Centre for Spiritual Studies).
+\\ Free Electives - This will include courses offered by Faculty of Humanities and Social Sciences/ Faculty Arts, Commerce and Media/ Faculty of Management/ Amrita Darshanam - (International Centre for Spiritual Studies).